Email & Password

 It is estimated that we lose about 1-1.5% of our collagen per year, which means by the age of 30 we have lost about 15%, and by the age of 40 about 40%.

 The best collagen supplement to take is marine collagen from fish scales.
 Fish collagen peptides have the best bioavailability due to their smaller particle size compared to other animal collagens.
 Studies have shown that the skin benefits from taking marine collagen include improved skin elasticity, improved moisture retention, increased collagen production, prevention of lines and wrinkles and improved skin healing (Open Nutraceuticals Journal, 2015).

-ZENii is a doctor led skincare, vitamin and wellness range that uses the finest quality ingredients.
-All vitamins and supplements have been designed by leading doctors, nutritionists and skincare experts and are manufactured in the UK using GMP standards. www.ZENii.com
+ZENii is doctor-led skincare, vitamin, and wellness range that uses the finest quality ingredients.
+All vitamins and supplements have been designed by leading doctors, nutritionists, and skincare experts and are manufactured in the UK using GMP standards. www.ZENii.com